Cruiser: Current cruisers

+Formally, only the aforementioned ships are classified as cruisers globally.
+The latest American futuristic large destroyers of the Zumwalt class, despite their displacement of approximately 16,000 tons and armament with two large-caliber (155 mm) guns traditionally associated with cruisers, are classified as destroyers.
+Literature often emphasizes that these ships are essentially large cruisers.
+Similarly, Japanese large missile destroyers of the Kongō class, with a displacement of 9,485 tons and equipped with the Aegis system (derived from the Arleigh Burke-class destroyers), are sometimes referred to as cruisers.
+Their improved versions, the Atago and Maya classes, exceed 10,000 tons.
+Japan, for political reasons, does not use the term "cruiser" or even "destroyer", formally classifying these ships as missile escorts with hull numbers prefixed by DDG, corresponding to guided-missile destroyers.
+These Japanese destroyers also provide ballistic missile defense.

 Outside the US and Soviet navies, new cruisers were rare following World War II.
 Most navies use guided-missile destroyers for fleet air defense, and destroyers and frigates for cruise missiles.
 The need to operate in task forces has led most navies to change to fleets designed around ships dedicated to a single role, anti-submarine or anti-aircraft typically, and the large "generalist" ship has disappeared from most forces.
-The United States Navy and the Russian Navy are the only remaining navies which operate cruisers.
-Italy used Vittorio Veneto until 2003; France operated a single helicopter cruiser until May 2010, Jeanne d'Arc, for training purposes only.
+The United States Navy and the Russian Navy are the only remaining navies which operate active duty ships formally classed as cruisers.
+Italy used Vittorio Veneto until 2003 (decommissioned in 2006) and the aircraft cruiser Giuseppe Garibaldi until 2024; France operated a single helicopter cruiser until May 2010, Jeanne d'Arc, for training purposes only.
 While Type 055 of the Chinese Navy is classified as a cruiser by the U.S. Department of Defense, the Chinese consider it a guided-missile destroyer.

 In the years since the launch of Ticonderoga in 1981, the class has received a number of upgrades that have dramatically improved its members' capabilities for anti-submarine and land attack (using the Tomahawk missile).
 Like their Soviet counterparts, the modern Ticonderogas can also be used as the basis for an entire battle group.
 Their cruiser designation was almost certainly deserved when first built, as their sensors and combat management systems enable them to act as flagships for a surface warship flotilla if no carrier is present, but newer ships rated as destroyers and also equipped with Aegis approach them very closely in capability, and once more blur the line between the two classes.

-If the Ukrainian account of the sinking of the Russian cruiser Moskva is proven correct then it raises questions about the vulnerability of surface ships against cruise missiles.
-The ship was only hit by two brand new, and virtually untested, R-360 Neptune missiles.